Reduction Complexities in Set Theory: Several Reduction Complexities

-The naive approach to reducing OrdCard to DecCard explained in the proof of Proposition 14(4) in \cite{Ca2025Full} takes $\alpha+1$ many steps in input $\alpha$.
+The naive approach to reducing OrdCard to DecCard explained in the proof of Proposition 14(4) in \cite{Ca2025Full} takes $\alpha+1$ many steps in input $\alpha$ (in the worst case that $\alpha$ itself is a cardinal).
 A slight improvement would be to first check whether $\alpha$ is finite; if it is, return $\alpha$; and if it is not, start by applying DecCard to $\alpha$ and then to the ordinals strictly below $\alpha$, which would give us the new upper bound $\alpha$.
 One might conjecture that this is optimal.
 Surprisingly, it is consistent with ZFC that it is not at all:

-\begin{proposition} If $V=L$, then OrdCard$\leq_{\text{OTM}}^{<\omega}$DecCard. \end{proposition} \begin{proof} Given an ordinal $\alpha$, the reduction works as follows: Use Koepke's algorithm to enumerate $L$ on an OTM (see, e.g., \cite{CarlBuch}, Lemma 3.5.3).
+\begin{proposition}{ } If $V=L$, then OrdCard$\leq_{\text{OTM}}^{<\omega}$DecCard. \end{proposition} \begin{proof} Given an ordinal $\alpha$, the reduction works as follows: Use Koepke's algorithm to enumerate $L$ on an OTM (see, e.g., \cite{CarlBuch}, Lemma 3.5.3).
 Whenever a new $L$-level $L_{\beta}$ with $\beta>\alpha$ is produced, compute $\text{card}^{L_{\beta}}(\alpha)$ and store it on some extra tape.
 If that value is not already present on that tape, check it with DecCard.
 If the answer is positive, return that value; otherwise, continue with the next $\beta$.

 This clearly yields the right result: If some $L$-level contains a bijection between some ordinal $\gamma$ and $\alpha$, and $\gamma$ is in fact an $L$-cardinal, then $\gamma$ is the $L$-cardinality of $\alpha$.